 The Library Director was awarded Colorado Association of Libraries “Librarian of the Year” in response to the library’s services to the community immediately after the 2013 flood.

-2016 was a particularly exciting year as we invited the community to join us in the celebration of the library’s centennial.
+2016 was a particularly exciting year as the community was invited to join in the celebration of the library’s centennial.

 The Estes Valley Library expanded its Youth and Family Services department with the hire of a Teen Librarian and an ELL Outreach Coordinator.

-With the addition of Overdrive and Hoopla, we began offering over 300,000 titles for reading, listening, and watching.
+With the addition of Overdrive and Hoopla, the library began offering over 300,000 titles for reading, listening, and watching.

 The local history archive collection was transferred to the Estes Park Museum over a period of six months.
 The library and museum partnered to plan the digitization of Estes Park’s historic newspaper collection.

-We launched a new website and increased our internet connection speed to 100 megabits per second.
+A new website was launched and the library’s internet connection speed was increased to 100 megabits per second.